Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 ## Running the script

 Once you have the specified files you can run the `generate_consensus_otu_table.R` script in your preferred R interface.
-If you have a large dataset I recommend running it on a PC with a lot of RAM or on the hpc clusters using [Nova OnDemand](https://www.hpc.iastate.edu/guides/open-ondemand).
+If you have a large dataset I recommend running it on a PC with a lot of RAM or on the HPC clusters using [Nova OnDemand](https://www.hpc.iastate.edu/guides/open-ondemand).
 You will have to go through and specify file locations and settings in the R script; these sections have comments telling you to edit them.